Dual Bass Numbers and Co-Cohen Macaulay Modules: Co-localization of Co-Cohen Macaulay Modules

 \section{Co-localization of Co-Cohen Macaulay Modules}

 Cohen-Macaulay modules over Noetherian rings are important objects in commutative algebra.
-In duality, Z. Tang and H. Zakeri introduced the Co-Cohen Macaulay modules over local rings in \cite{TZ}.
-Z. Tang in \cite{T} establish the theory of Co-Cohen Macaulay modules over general rings.
+In duality, Z. Tang and H. Zakeri introduced the co-Cohen Macaulay modules over local rings in \cite{TangZakeri94} and it was generalized to general rings by Z. Tang in \cite{Tang96}.